 1 a red flag?
 Hopefully not but there may have been some 2 of those waiting a long time.
 So, we would asked about 3 individual feedback from the Director presenting this.
-And that is where the Director of Performance would 4 5 have been looking to the Director of Acute Services as well as the Medical Director to assist a lookback or a 6 7 look in to see how long are they waiting, what is their 8 condition, what is their follow-up like.
-So, they did come to the Board.
-9

-To summarise your evidence, you appear to be telling us 16:36 10 182 Q. 11 that the Trust Board were not strangers to this kind of 12 information; the Trust Board regularly discussed 13 pressures on services, not just in Urology but across 14 several services.
-You appear to be saying that as a 15 Board, you didn't lose track of the fact that patients 16 could come, and possibly were coming, to harm, certainly at risk of harm while being on the waiting 17 18 But in terms of the initiatives that the Trust was able to take up to address such matters, you would 19 maintain that you did your best through the Health and 20 Social Care Board, with the Department, in making use 21 22 of whatever resources that you had available to try to at least ameliorate matters?
-23 would have been seen.
+4 And that is where the Director of Performance would 5 have been looking to the Director of Acute Services as 16:36 6 well as the Medical Director to assist a lookback or a 7 look in to see how long are they waiting, what is their 8 condition, what is their follow-up like.
+So, they did 9 come to the Board.
+10 182 Q. To summarise your evidence, you appear to be telling us 16:36 11 that the Trust Board were not strangers to this kind of 12 information; the Trust Board regularly discussed 13 pressures on services, not just in Urology but across 14 several services.
+You appear to be saying that as a 15 Board, you didn't lose track of the fact that patients 16:37 16 could come, and possibly were coming, to harm, 17 certainly at risk of harm while being on the waiting 18 lists.
+But in terms of the initiatives that the Trust 19 was able to take up to address such matters, you would 20 maintain that you did your best through the Health and 16:37 21 Social Care Board, with the Department, in making use 22 of whatever resources that you had available to try to 23 at least ameliorate matters?
+24 Α. Oh yes, definitely we did that in meetings.
+But also 25 as well as trying to get behind some of these numbers, 16:37 26 because we knew these were patients, we would have been 27 looking to know about we would have always said the 28 GP would have been the one who would have been 29 referring them in again if it was urgent so that they would have been seen.
 That was definitely happening.

-Oh yes, definitely we did that in meetings.
-But also Α. as well as trying to get behind some of these numbers, because we knew these were patients, we would have been looking to know about -- we would have always said the GP would have been the one who would have been referring them in again if it was urgent so that they